Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 In some countries, it’s possible for a US citizen to take out a personal loan from a local financial institution.
 Loans typically depend on such factors as the country’s financial regulations, its relationship with the US and the demand for US expat financing.

 You won’t want to go for this option unless you’re a legal resident with a bank account or you’re trying to buy real estate — otherwise, you might have trouble qualifying.
-Even if you do qualify, make sure you fully understand how lending works in that country.
+Even if you do qualify, make sure you fully understand how lending works in that country, and how to pay back your loan.
 Don’t sign anything without running it by a translator unless you’re a native speaker with a firm grasp of financial jargon.

 Everything went smoothly until the day her apartment was broken into.
 It was a nightmare: The burglar took her computer and an expensive camera she needed for work.
 She didn’t have insurance to cover the loss, and the police told her there wasn’t much she could do to get it back.
 Altogether, it cost Lina about $4,000 to replace.